Widiskel/metaboss-bot/README.md

 # METABOSS BOT

 Meta boss auto attack boss bot, What is Metaboss ?
-Metaboss is tap tap game on telegram than run on TON chain.
+Metaboss is tap tap game on telegram that run on TON chain.

 ## Prerequisite